department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/how-to/how-to-request-medallia-feedback.md

 `VAOS Medallia [YYYY] Q[#] Week[##]`
 For example: VAOS Medallia 2023 Q4 Week 44

-This make the feedback sortable by date in the appropriate folder.
+This naming convention lets us sort all the feedback files by date.

 4. Scrub the feedback of PII/PHI.
 Read through every user comment and replace personal information with asterisks or number symbols.

-Look for:
+Replace them with codes as follows
-- Email addresses
+- Email addresses - PII_EMAIL
-- Names
+- Names - PII_NAME
-- Social security numbers
+- Social security numbers - PII_SSN
-- Phone numbers
+- Phone numbers - PII_PHONE
-- Other identifying numbers
+- Other identifying info - PII_OTHER

-5. Note any issues that may be new or indicate that something is broken.
+5. As you review, note any issues that may be new or indicate that something is broken.
+You'll email this information to the team in the last step.

-6. Upload file to the Teams folder.
+6. Upload the scrubbed file to the Teams folder.
 Check that it is named so that it can be sorted by date.

-7. Share the file, including flags of any potential issues to  Simi, Jeff, Leah, Kay, Peter, Melissa, Ciera (using their VA email addresses)
+7. Share the file, including your notes of any potential issues that raise concern to  Simi, Jeff, Leah, Kay, Peter, Melissa, Ciera (using their VA email addresses).

-8. Note any potential new broken behavior in the #appointments-fe-meetup channel.
+8. If any issues that seem urgent show up, note them for the team in the #appointments-fe-meetup channel.